udippant/base-drafts/draft-ietf-quic-tls.md

 protected and then transmitted over a reliable transport (typically TCP) which provides sequencing and guaranteed delivery.

-Change Cipher Spec records cannot be sent in QUIC.
+Change Cipher Spec records cannot be sent in QWIK.

 The TLS authenticated key exchange occurs between two entities: client and server.
 The client initiates the exchange and the server responds.
 If the key